Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

 While the code here is located in one folder in a single repo, the steps are designed to mimic how an organization may break up the deployment of various Azure components across teams, into different code repos or have them run by different pipelines with specific credentials.

 ## Terraform State Management
 In this example, state is stored in an Azure Storage account that was created out-of-band.
 All deployments reference this storage account to either store state or reference variables from other parts of the deployment however you may choose to use other tools for state management, like Terraform Cloud after making the necessary code changes.
+See [special considerations](#special-notes-for-customers-using-azure-devops-pipelines) for customers implementing DevOps pipelines.

 ## Terraform Variable Definitons File
 In this example, there is a common variable defintions file [parameters.tfvars](./parameters.tfvars) that is shared across all deployments.
 Review each section and update the variable definitons file as needed.